 Swearingen’s Career Record at Westminster:

-Jayme Thiem enters her third year as an assistant coach for the Westminster women’s basketball team in 2013-14.
+Brandon Lewis enters his 18th season as an assistant coach for the Titan volleyball team in 2014.

-Shannon Liposky begins her seventh year as an assistant coach in 2013.
+Shannon Liposky begins her eighth year as an assistant coach for the Westminster volleyball team in 2014.

 Liposky, formerly Shannon Simmons, played at Westminster before graduating in 2002 with a degree in elementary education.
 She then stayed on with the program for an additional year as a graduate assistant coach before finishing her master’s degree in education in 2005.